qdongxu/tomlincl/README.md

 #!include subdirbar/*.toml
 ```

-2. run the **tomlincl** command, the merged lines will print to the stdout:
+2. run the **tomlincl** command, the merged lines will be printed to the stdout:

 > % tomlincl \<root toml file\>